cloud-barista/cm-honeybee/README.md

 ### 2. Build and run server

 2.1.
 Write the configuration file.

+(You can skip this step and the default settings will be used instead.)

 - Configuration file name is 'cm-honeybee.yaml'
 - The configuration file must be placed in one of the following directories.
     - .cm-honeybee/conf directory under user's home directory